ShrutiTelang8/ShrutiTelang8/README.md

 👩🏻‍💻 I’m a Data Scientist

+💼 Experienced in data consulting, I have worked with clients to provide data-driven insights that have facilited strategic decision-making and optimized business processes

-🔬 My focus lies in leveraging decision making in Businesses through statistical modeling and predictive analytics to uncover patterns, trends, and valuable insights
+🔬 My focus lies in leveraging statistical modeling and predictive analytics to uncover patterns, trends, and valuable insights.

 🌐 Committed to staying up-to-date with the latest advancements in the field of data science, I continuously expand my knowledge through learning and professional development.